k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 <web>

-To use a specific version tag in a space, you shall set in either in project level - at branch/tag field or on a specific project space profile level.
+To use a specific version tag in a space, you shall set it on either a project level, in a branch/tag field, or a specific project space profile level.

 </web>